coord-e/ad-hoc-poly/README.md

 `mlx2` is a language with type classes. `mlx2` is desugared to `mlx1`.

 ## FAQ

+### Q. Is "default implementation" supported in this implementation?

+A. Currently, No.

+See #1.

 ### Q. I don't want to enter non-ascii symbols such as `∀` or `λ`